andrasq/node-qfifo/README.md

 - QFifos are inherently single-reader, the consuming process owns the fifo.
 - Single-writer; concurrent writes are not supported.
-(File locking is missing from nodejs, so this incarnation differs from quicklib Quick_Fifo_File that it was based on.)
+(File locking is missing from nodejs, so this incarnation differs from the quicklib version it was based on.)

 Api